Report payroll & pay premiums

 Report payroll and pay premiums online

 Our enhanced employer online services are the easiest and most convenient way for you to report payroll, pay premiums, and more.
 If you report your payroll online, you will not need to send us a hard copy of your form.
 You should keep track of any transaction reference numbers for your records.

-By signing up for an online services account with WorkSafeBC, you can report payroll and pay premiums online and take advantage of many other account management services.
-We are currently enhancing our online services, using feedback from employers, to make them easier and faster.
+By signing up for an online services account with WorkSafeBC, you can report payroll and pay premiums online and take advantage of the many other benefits in our online services, including: